adityag31/d/README.md

 # d
-this is a demo  for Git and GitHub class
+this is a demo  for Git and GitHub class.